jakubfijalkowski/codinginfinity.me/posts/2015-05-10-localization_of_a_wpf_app_the_simple_approach.md

 }
 ```

-`TranslationSource` is our class that wraps access to the resources.
+`TranslationSource` is our class that wraps access to the resources (or rather, `ResourceManager`).
 It's a singleton because we want to synchronize access to resources across all the uses of above extension and allow to change language in only one place.

 Retrieving single resource is easy - it's just a call to [ResourceManager.GetString] with name and correct culture: